Social reproduction

 Social reproduction describes the reproduction of social structures and systems, mainly on the basis of particular preconditions in demographics, education and inheritance of material property or legal titles (as earlier with aristocracy).
 Reproduction is understood as the maintenance and continuation of existing social relations.
-Originally proposed by Karl Marx in Das Kapital, this concept is a variety of Marx's notion of economic reproduction.
+Originally formulated by Karl Marx in Das Kapital, this concept is a variety of Marx's notion of economic reproduction.

 According to sociologist Pierre Bourdieu, there are four types of capital that contribute to social reproduction in society: economic capital, cultural capital, social capital and symbolic capital.